carpentries/sandpaper/tests/testthat/_snaps/set_episodes.md

-# set_schedule() will display the modifications if write is not specified
+# set_episodes() will display the modifications if write is not specified

     carpentry: cp
     title: Lesson Title